 While many respectable wives, mothers, nurses, teachers, and businesswomen headed north, it is the women of the demi –monde who gave Dawson City its colorful reputation.

 While our namesake may have been the Red light district during the gold rush, now our store is a great place to find everything from fine collectables to funny t-shirts.
-With help from our cheerfull staff you can find anything you might need for friends, family, or yourself.
+With help from our cheerful staff you can find anything you might need for friends, family, or yourself.
 Come browse our large selection of t-shirts, travel mugs, pins postcards, and much more.

 Don’t forget to check out our selection of local products from Aroma Borealis, Uncle Berwyn’s Birch Syrup, Jelly from Wild Things, and the largest selection of Bean North Coffee in Whitehorse.

-Satisfy you sweet tooth with our great selection of bulk candy, and chocolates from Rogers and Daniels.
+Satisfy you sweet tooth with our great selection of bulk candy, and fine chocolates from Rogers and Daniels.